-Getting your Thanksgiving meal on the table for your hungry friends and family can be a crazy flurry of activity in the kitchen, but you can remove some of the challenge by making a few dishes ahead of time.
+Getting your holiday meal on the table for your hungry friends and family can be a crazy flurry of activity in the kitchen, but you can remove some of the challenge by making a few dishes ahead of time.

 Here are some nice, easy recipes you can make ahead for Thanksgiving.
 For the cooked dishes, you just need to reheat them in the oven or stovetop.